Recuerdo a Javier Solís

 Recuerdo a Javier Solís (I remember Javier Solís) is an album that was released in 1994 by Vikki Carr.
 It won a Grammy Award for Best Mexican-American Recording.
 The album contains the hit song Amaneci en Tus Brazos.
 The album is a tribute to Javier Solís, a popular Mexican singer who died in 1966.

 Tracks

 "Payaso"

-The song "Payaso" is a retelling of the story of the opera Pagliacci by Ruggero Leoncavallo ("payaso" is Spanish for "clown").
+The song "Payaso" is a retelling of the story of the opera "Pagliacci" ("Clowns") by Ruggero Leoncavallo ("payaso" is Spanish for "clown").